ki-iw/wo-bist-du-seegras/README.md

 # baltic-seagrass

-A project to train, evaluate and run vision models to detect seagrass from images and video files.
+A project to train, evaluate and run vision models to detect seagrass in images and video frames.
-The code for this project has been developed through a collaborative effort between WWF, KI-Ideenwerkstatt and Birds on Mars,.
+The code for this project has been developed through a collaborative effort between WWF, [KI-Ideenwerkstatt](https://www.ki-ideenwerkstatt.de) and [Birds on Mars](https://birdsonmars.com).

-This repository partially uses provided code and models from the https://github.com/sgraine/bag-of-seagrass repository.
+> This repository partially uses provided code and models from the https://github.com/sgraine/bag-of-seagrass project.

 ## Setup